- What is GDPR and why is it important to your business?

 - The legal aspects of the regulation and how it will affect the way you handle personal data

-Therefore, if you use a CRM solution, then it should support the collection and management of personal data in a secure way.
+If you use a CRM software, then it should support the collection and management of personal data in a secure way.

 With regards to the regulation and understanding of the legal aspects and privacy rights described in the law, we recommend that you seek legal advice and consult other GDPR resources to ensure your business is compliant.